nafizjiwa/REACT-QUICK-REFERENCE/README.md

 not
 style.css

-import styles from `"./App.module.css";` --- go to file App.module.css to get the styles for App and store in styles object
+import styles first like from `"./App.module.css";` --- go to file App.module.css to get the styles for App and store in a styles object

+        import styles from "./App.module.css"; ---> styles is object

         function App() {
           return (